Table of Contents

 Club involvement includes an amateur radio FM repeater in the 2 Meter Band, monthly meetings, radio nets, and operating events through the year.
 To become a member, simply attend a club meeting and fill-out a membership application (button found here.)

-Please consider donating to the David Sarnoff Radio Club Antenna Fund.
+Please consider donating to the David Sarnoff Radio Club Operating Fund.
 Our club has no dues, but the cost of repeater equipment and insurance is covered by your donations.
-Your generosity helps keep us on the air, including helping to pay for our new antenna and feed line as well as creating a reserve for any further expenses.
+Your generosity helps keep us on the air, covering club expenses as well as creating a reserve for any future expenses.

 - President – Don Corrington AK2S